andrewkchan/SoundFoundry/README.md

 ## Introduction

-SoundFoundry is a barebones remake of the SoundCloud.com frontend using React and Redux.
+SoundFoundry is a remake of the SoundCloud.com frontend using React and Redux.
 It features an infinitely scrollable track list drawn from SoundCloud and a fully featured streaming music player.
+Check out a demo [here](https://beautician-edward-85868.netlify.com/).

 ## Installation and Quick Start